csstools/postcss-plugins/packages/css-parser-algorithms/docs/css-parser-algorithms.functionnode.tostring.md

 ## FunctionNode.toString() method

-Convert the current Function to a string.
+Convert the current function to a string.
 This is not a true serialization.
 It is purely a concatenation of the string representation of the tokens.

 **Signature:**